 Use Leave-In Conditioner

-Conditioners which rinse out in the shower may be okay for regular hair but if you have split ends, then you’re going to need to use a leave-in conditioner.
+Conditioners that rinse out in the shower may be okay for regular hair but if you have split ends, then you’re going to need to use a leave-in conditioner.
 A leave-in conditioner will add a much-needed layer of protection to your damaged hair and help keep it fortified throughout the day.
 The extra lubrication will prevent split ends and breakage.

 If you’re serious about getting rid of your split ends, then you must limit the damage caused to your hair by salon visits.
-Hair colouring, highlights, straightening, and blow-drys can all damage hair to the point of split ends.
+Hair coloring, highlights, straightening, and blow-drys can all damage hair to the point of split ends.
 Limit treatments as much as possible and refrain from washing hair for the following two days (this is when strands are most likely to split).
 Don’t forego the salon all together as regular cuts and trims are instrumental in preventing and ridding split ends.